jonvines/jonvines.github.io/_posts/2016-10-01-understanding-the-pipeline.markdown

 This is how deployment days tend to feel - painful.
 This is where the start of our journey to the deployment pipeline began; there must be a better way.

-After reading [Continuous Delivery](https://www.amazon.co.uk/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912) by Jez Humble and David Farley and immediately saw potential benefits to delivering software in this way.
+After reading [Continuous Delivery](https://www.amazon.co.uk/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912) by Jez Humble and David Farley, we immediately saw potential benefits to delivering software in this way.
 Our overriding feeling reading the three anti-patterns of deployment was "I'm pretty sure we've done each one of those things".
 As an introduction, or reminder, these are:

 * Deploying software manually
 * Deploying to a production like environment only after development is completed